bit8bytes/vona/docs/PROBLEM.md

 ## What we expect to happen

 At the beginning we expect that fewer people are interested because JavaScrupt frameworks domintate the internet.
 But we deeply know, considering security and performance, that Vona will outperform any other UI library especially for setting up a landing page.
-We know it will be a hassle-free to migrate from Tailwind CSS to Vona because of the similar syntax.

 If we even look further, we know that less dependencies means simplicity and better maintainability and more focus on what matters: The business logic.
 If we see adoption through the space there will be no way that Vona won't be used for big software products because of the simplicity and maintainability.